Koreans: Part-Korean populations

 Pak Noja said that there were 5,747 Japanese-Korean couples in Korea at the end of 1941.
 Pak Cheil estimated there to be 70,000 to 80,000 "semi-Koreans" in Japan in the years immediately after the war.
 Many of them remained in Japan as Zainichi Koreans, maintaining their Korean heritage.
 However, due to assimilation, their numbers are much lower in recent times.

 Kopinos are people of mixed Filipino and Korean descent.
-The proliferation of Kopinos in the Philippines has been a source of controversy as many Kopinos are born to South Korean fathers who impregnate Filipino women and then abandon them.
 The 'Mixed Filipino Heritage Act of 2020' estimated there were around 30,000 Kopinos.

 Lai Đại Hàn is a Vietnamese term referring to mixed children born to South Korean men and South Vietnamese women during the Vietnam War.
 These children were largely conceived as the result of wartime rape.
-No exact data is available on the number of Korean-Vietnamese because many of them choose to conceal their roots, but an estimate by a Korean scholar says the number of Lai Dai Han around the world is at least 5,000.
+No exact data is available on the number of Korean-Vietnamese because many of them choose to conceal their roots, but an estimate by a Korean scholar says the number of Lai Dai Han around the world is at least 5,000 to as many as 150,000.